-The cowboy steak is a rather impressive looking French cut ribeye steak.
+The cowboy steak is a rather impressive-looking French cut ribeye steak.
 This cut comes from the rib section of the steer and is thick, meaty, and contains a fair amount of marbling, much like what you’d find with a ribeye steak.
-Other names for the cowboy steak include bone-in ribeye, cowboy ribeye, and tomahawk steak.
+Other names for cowboy steak include bone-in ribeye, cowboy ribeye, and tomahawk steak.

 Cowboy steaks are perfect for the grill or smoker, but you can sear in a cast-iron pan as well.
 Once cooked, they will be juicy and tender, with a delicious beefy flavor.